Written by: DreamMeaning Editorial Team

 What does it mean if I dream about relationship issues repeatedly?

-Repeated dreams about relationship issues may indicate unresolved feelings or conflicts that require your attention.
-It might be beneficial to reflect on these emotions in your waking life.
+Recurring dreams about relationship issues may suggest unresolved themes or emotions that need attention in your waking life.

 A relationship dream can stay with you